obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### What type of data will sync?

-By default your Obsidian notes, images, and your [[Config folders|config folders]] will sync.
+By default your Obsidian notes, images, and your [[Configuration folder]] will sync.

 You can add additional syncing options of PDF's, audio files, video files, and other files when you [[select files and settings to sync]].